davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 }
 ```

-The idea here is to actually choose *many* random users each day, but only the first such user successfully become the user of the day, by virtue of being the only randomly chosen user to initialize the write-once variable.
+The idea here is to actually choose *many* random users each day, but only pick the first such user to become the user of the day, by virtue of being the only randomly chosen user to initialize the write-once variable.
 (To complete the solution, we would need a way to get a new `WriteOnce<User>` each day, but that's not important for this discussion so I'm going to handwave it.)

 Do you see how the multithreaded / distributed guarantees of `WriteOnce<T>` are automatically conferred onto this implementation of `getUserOfTheDay()`, without us having to do anything special?
 If we pass in a thread-safe `WriteOnce`, `getUserOfTheDay()` becomes thread-safe automatically, and if we pass in a distributed `WriteOnce` then `getUserOfTheDay` is also automatically distributed.
 Pretty nifty, huh?

 Now let's try the order cancellation problem.
-For that one, the core question was how to determine a winner if two users try to take conflicting actions at the same time.
-One possible solution is to have all attempts to ship or cancel an order race to be the first to call `tryInitialize` on a write-once variable; whichver is processed first is the one we accept, and all subsequent attempts are rejected implicitly when `tryInitialize` ignores the corresponding write:
+For that one, the core question was how to resolve a conflict between two users’ concurrent actions; in this case the conflict was between the warehouse shipping the order and the user cancelling it.
+One possible solution is to have all attempts to ship or cancel an order race to be the first to call `tryInitialize` on a write-once variable; whichever is processed first is the one we accept, and all subsequent attempts are rejected implicitly when `tryInitialize` ignores the corresponding write:

 ```java
 WriteOnce<OrderState> orderResult = // ...